Ute Schendel

 The opening is on Friday 7 November as of 7pm.
 You and your friends are warmly invited.

-Ute Schendel, born in Berlin in 1948, lives and works in Basel.
-Her photographic works have been exhibited in numerous institutions and galleries: Nietzsche-Haus, Sils Maria (CH), Deutsche Nationalbibliothek, Frankfurt (D), Kunstmuseum Olten (CH), Landesmuseum Mainz (D), Kunstverein Hattingen (D), Kunstverein Schallstadt (D), Galerie Karin Sutter, Basel (CH), Galerie Hutter und Wirth, Basel (CH), Galerie Mesmer, Basel (CH), Galerie Lévy Gorvy Rumbler, Zürich (CH), Galerie Gilla Loercher I Contemporary Art, Berlin (D)
+Her photographic work has been shown in numerous exhibitions in art institutions and galleries such as Nietzsche-Haus, Sils Maria (CH), Deutsche Nationalbibliothek, Frankfurt (D), Kunstmuseum Olten (CH), Landesmuseum Mainz (D), Kunstverein Hattingen (D), Kunstverein Schallstadt (D), Kunsthaus Potsdam (D), Galerie Karin Sutter, Basel (CH), Galerie Hutter und Wirth, Basel (CH), Galerie Mesmer, Basel (CH), Galerie Lévy Gorvy Rumbler, Zürich (CH), Galerie Gilla Loercher I Contemporary Art, Berlin (D)